Sign up to the Brew Mart newsletter for the latest news, offers & more

 Methods for wine and cider making

-These seperate items can be purchased as a home brew starter kit from Brew Mart, making it cheaper than buying them individually.
+These separate items can be purchased as a home brew starter kit from Brew Mart, making it cheaper than buying them individually.
 Once purchased, the equipment is available to be used repeatedly, which makes brewing very affordable.

 Most people opt for the food-safe plastic 25 litre capacity as this will allow for most beer, wine or cider kits, leaving a little room for the headspace needed during the fermentation period.
 It is advisable also to purchase a lid to keep your brew safe and not allow bacteria to enter your brew.
 Lids can be purchase either solid or with a grommet.
 A solid lid is suitable for storing, but a lid for fermenting needs a grommet to fit the airlock.